data-fair/processings/docs/api.md

 **Parameters**

-- `id` (path) : The unique identifier of the processing configuration.
+- `id` (path, string) : The unique identifier of the processing configuration.
-- `key` (query, optional) : The webhook key for triggering the processing.
+- `key` (query, optional, string) : The webhook key for triggering the processing.
-- `delay` (query, optional) : Delay in seconds before the processing starts.
+- `delay` (query, optional, number) : Delay in seconds before the processing starts.

 **Responses**